Nels2/CW-Automation/README.md

 this script is to be used to **complete** following ticket types:

 **You need to edit this file(s):** cw/cw_howto.py \
 This is merely a project I decided to go about to learn how to web scrape.
-I actually plan to use this script to automate opening tickets/closing tickets in ConnectWise, along with running a script in ConnectWise Automate that handles the ticket's issue.
+I actually plan to use this script to automate opening tickets/closing tickets in ConnectWise, along with running a script in IT Glue that grabs documentation based the ticket's issue.
 Feel Free to use..
 Requires selenium and geckodriver.
 # NOTICE: This project is now being worked on again. it will be slow, but there will be a re-write and more to come soon!
+# cw-xx.py/cw_xxx.py refers to ```cw_howto.py```
 CW-Automation is project I took on to teach myself how to web-scrape, and to make noise tickets a thing of the past.
 These/this script(s) is product of hours of research and testing.
 # Step 1 - Starting Out
 To start you **need** a *nix VM or *nix Machine.
 Works on mac as well(Tested on Big Sur) You need Python 3.5+ & Distro does not matter.
 I used Arch btw.